101companies/101worker/README.md

 ## Dump Collection

-An example module for this can be found at https://github.com/101companies/101worker/tree/development/modules/collectRules.
-This modules collects all 101meta files and puts them into a dump.
+An example module for this can be found at https://github.com/101companies/101worker/tree/development/modules/locPerContribution.
+This modules collects all Loc files and puts them into a per contribution dump.

 ## Third party Resource
 An example module for this can be found at